glamorous-noob/impostor/README.md

 - Use Impostor to make your browser load ***your modified version of this file*** whenever a request is made to it
 - Reload the page that has the script
 - Debug it in the native devtools debugger like a boss

+### Other use cases

+Correct a js bug, custom style a website with custom css, etc.

+### Test environment

+Firefox 73.0.1 - Windows 10

 ### What it does at the moment